ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/README.md

 Contact our project development team @rajsilicongroup@gmail.com.

 ## Roadmap
-We are currently exploring several additional features to the RAJ-E-Light-Flippr1:
+We are currently exploring several additional features to the RAJ-E-Light-Flippr1: <br />

 - Wi-Fi integration
 - Ambient light sensing and adaptability